pism/pism/doc/sphinx/manual/practical-usage/saving-time-series.rst

   ``ice_area_glacierized`` :math:`\mapsto`
   (``ice_area_glacierized_cold_base``, ``ice_area_glacierized_temperate_base``).

-- If a PISM input file contains the ``proj4`` global attribute with a PROJ.4 string defining the projection then PISM computes corrected cell areas using this information, grid parameters, and the WGS84 reference ellipsoid.
-This yields areas and volumes with greater accuracy.

 - The sea level rise potential :var:`sea_level_rise_potential` is the increase in sea level (in meters) that would result from melting all the grounded ice not displacing sea water and distributing the corresponding *fresh water* volume uniformly over the entire